vedph/cadmus-renovella-api/README.md

 ## History

+- 2022-10-11:
+  - updated packages and injection in `Startup.cs` for new `IRepositoryProvider`.
+  - added preview.

 ### 2.2.1

 - 2022-05-13: added available witnesses part and removed manuscript item.
 This implies these changes in the existing MongoDB: